 Every year at Christmastime, my mother chooses and champions a charitable cause.
 In lieu of fruitcakes, popcorn tins and kitschy socks, she sends out donations to what she considers the best non-profit organizations in our honor.

-It’s not that she isn’t festive, or doesn’t believe in Christmas traditions.
-But when it comes to gift-giving, she assumes that the bulk of recipients have handled their own food, drink and decor.

-Instead, she gives something that embodies the true spirit of the holidays.
+It’s not that she isn’t festive, or doesn’t believe in celebrating Christmas traditions.
+But when it comes to gift-giving, she assumes the bulk of recipients have already handled their own food, drink and decor needs.
+So instead, she gives something that embodies the giving spirit of the holidays.

-Since she started this tradition, many friends and relatives have followed suit.
+Since my mom started this tradition, many of our friends and relatives have followed suit.
 Our Christmas gifts now carry much more meaning, because they’re more personally reflective than any sweater or box of chocolates I’ve ever received.
 They are gifts from the heart that also help to make the world a better place.

-So perhaps this year, in a time when both national and international philanthropy seem crucial, others might be interested in picking up this charitable giving habit.
+So perhaps this year, at a time when both national and international philanthropy seem increasingly crucial, we hoped that our GGT readers might be interested in picking up this charitable giving habit.

 Even the best non profit organizations have to pay people to run them.
 But most people prefer that the majority of their money go towards the causes themselves rather than questionable administration costs.

 For those who are in some way affiliated with small grassroots efforts (my mother has donated to charities I’ve worked with on multiple occasions), the decision is a no-brainer.
 But this story is for those who might be newer to this sort of endeavor.

-So these sites (which are charities themselves) really help.
-Not only have they done the tedious work of researching charities, but they also categorize organizations so we can quickly pinpoint the options that best appeal to our individual sensibilities.
+So these sites (which are also charities themselves) really help.
+Not only have they done the tedious work of researching charities, but they also categorize organizations so we can quickly pinpoint the best charities to donate to that best appeal to our individual sensibilities.

 THE CONSERVATION FUND